Adam Schiff Says Rudy Giuliani Will Be Subpoenaed

 “And there may very well come a time where we want to hear from him directly,” he said.

-Schiff’s had indicated in prior interviews that a subpoena will be issued to Giuliani, but his latest statements are an explicit confirmation of the committee’s intentions.
+Schiff had indicated in prior interviews that a subpoena will be issued to Giuliani, but his latest statements are an explicit confirmation of the committee’s intentions.

 “We certainly have to do a lot of work to see what Giuliani has been doing in Ukraine,” he said.